andrey-p/fvtt-sheet-o-scope/README.md

 - it supports sheets that PopOut! doesn't work fully with (e.g. PF2e)
 - it works with Firefox (which is what I'm using to develop it with)
-- it works when running Foundry VTT as an Electron application (with a number of caveats - see below)
+- it works when running Foundry VTT locally as an Electron application (with a number of caveats - see below)

 Cons: